tknvdu/INF6018/README.md

 * Australia
 * Denmark
 * Malta
-These countries have the highest number of connections (edges) to other countries in the network, indicating that they have similar gender equality metrics to many other nations.
-This suggests that these countries may represent "average" or "typical" cases in terms of gender equality measures across the studied regions.
+These countries have the highest number of connections/edges to other countries in the network, indicating that they have similar gender equality metrics to many other nations.
+This suggests that these countries may represent "average" or "typical" cases in terms of gender equality measures across countries.

 ### Betweenness Centrality
 The top countries by betweenness centrality are: